ROTOЯ — An immersive audiovisual performance and kinetic installation.

 The Society for arts and technology present

-An immersive audiovisual performance
+An immersive audiovisual performance and kinetic installation.

 A creation by Patrik Lechner and Peter Kutin (AUT)

 The Austrian duo Patrik Lechner and Peter Kutin explore the acceleration and rotation of sound, video and light as a basis for their immersive compositions.
 Custom built kinetic structures allow them to exploit velocity as an artistic medium to create novel audio/visual experiences that rely on controlled movement of machines through space.

 Please note that the performance will include strobe effects that may cause discomfort.